 Growth of CPI’s Printable Electronics Centre

 Opened in 2009, CPI’s Printable Electronics Centre at NETPark has grown from an initial team of 10 to a team of 60.
-The centre has continued to expand over the last seven years and now hosts over £60m worth of assets alongside some of the best scientists and researchers in the world.
+The centre has continued to expand over the last nine years and now hosts over £60m worth of assets alongside some of the best scientists and researchers in the world.

 CPI is working with a number of companies of all sizes in the commercialisation of their new product concepts.
 Some examples include BAE Systems, Ford Motors, Audi, Unilever, PolyPhotonix, PragmatIC, and Applied Nanodetectors.